connexcs/docs/docs/apps/components/webphone.md

 It allows you to create a fully customised solution.

+Here, you have the capability to set the [Environmental Variables](https://docs.connexcs.com/apps/architecture/environmental-variables/) which can be called as a **function** (internal or external) from the **Dynamic Data** option in the **Component Attribute** from the **Page Builder**.

+!!!
+Example
+    1. Configure the **Environmental Variables** as explained [here](https://docs.connexcs.com/apps/architecture/environmental-variables/#steps-for-configuring-the-variables).
+    2. Navigate to [Page Builder](https://docs.connexcs.com/apps/page-builder/), select the component, click on [Component Attribute](https://docs.connexcs.com/apps/page-builder/#component-attribute), then **Option :material-menu-right: Dynamic Data :material-menu-right: Function**, click on Function (can be internal or external).
+You can call the environmental variables using `this.env`.
+You can create the function in [Form Attribute :material-menu-right: Action Panel](https://docs.connexcs.com/apps/page-builder/#form-attribute).

 ## Use Case

 Add Audio/Video Bi-directional communication for use in:

-OTT Mobile Application
+1. OTT Mobile Application

-1. Call Center Agent Dashboard
+2. Call Center Agent Dashboard
-2. Click-2-Call
+3. Click-2-Call
-3. Live Website Help
+4. Live Website Help
-4. Embedded Applications
+5. Embedded Applications
-5. Conference Applications
+6. Conference Applications

 <img src= "/apps/components/img/webphone.png" width="300">